lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 ### Data Key Name

 The `name` is the human-readable format of a ERC725Y data key.
-Its the basis which are used to generate the `32 bytes` key hash.
+It's the basis which are used to generate the `32 bytes` key hash.
 Names can be arbitrarily choose, but SHOULD highlight the content behind the data value.

 In scenarios where an ERC725Y data key is part of an LSP Standard, the data key `name` SHOULD be comprised of the following: `LSP{N}{KeyName}`, where